Akorsikov/php-project-45/README.md

 ## Brain Games

+"Brain Games" - a set of five console games, built on the principle of popular mobile applications for brain pumping.
+Each game asks questions to which you have to give correct answers.
+After three correct answers, the game is considered to be completed.
+Incorrect answers end the game and offer to play it again.

+---
 ### Brain-even (Проверка на чётность)

 **(En)**  The essence of the game is the following: the user is shown a random number.
 And he should answer yes if the number is even or no if it is odd.